musikdenker/musikdenker.github.io/README.md

 ## musikdenker

 THIS IS AN PLAYGROUND RESPOSITORY.
-THIS IS ONLY A DEVELOPMENT ENVIRONEMENT. ⚠️
+THIS IS ONLY A DEVELOPMENT ENVIRONEMENT. ⚠️ :octicon-alert:

 ======
 ####__<sub>Playground</sub>__